Fetuʻu Vainikolo: Europe

 On the conclusion of Tonga's participation at the 2011 Rugby World Cup, Vainikolo joined the Irish province Connacht for the 2011–2012 season.
 Having missed the pre-season and the first two months of the RaboDirectPro12 season, Vainikolo struggled to establish himself in the starting XV.
 Gradually, as he has settled and his performances improved as his confidence grew, he established himself as a key component in the Connacht attack.
 He is most notable for his eagerness to get involved, frequently coming infield to make a key tackle or to help clear out a ruck.

-After 14 Connacht appearances in 2011–12 between Pro12 & Heineken Cup and 3 league tries, season 2012–13 held much promise for the fan favorite Tongan.
+After 14 Connacht appearances in 2011–12 between Pro12 & Heineken Cup and 3 league tries, season 2012–13 held much promise for the fan favourite Tongan.
 He scored a vital try against Irish Rivals Leinster Rugby, in a Pro12 derby to help Connacht gain a 34–6 win over the European champions.
 Vainikolo ran 50 metres to score a crucial try as Connacht beat French giants Biarritz in the Heineken Cup.
 He started in all six of Connacht's Heineken Cup games, and featured in seventeen of Connacht's twenty two Pro12 games.

 Exeter Chiefs announced on their official website on 9 May 2013 that Vainikolo would be joining the Chiefs on a two-year deal.
-Vainikolo scored a try on his competitive debut for the Chiefs during a 44-29 victory over Cardiff Blues in the Heineken Cup.
+Vainikolo scored a try on his competitive debut for the Chiefs during a 44–29 victory over Cardiff Blues in the Heineken Cup.

 After his stint with the Chiefs, Vanikolo signed with Top 14 side Oyonnax.

 International career

 Vainikolo was selected in the Tonga 2011 World Cup squad on 8 August, and made his test debut on 13 August 2011 against Fiji in a 27–12 loss.
 His second appearance came one week later with a starting place in Tonga's 32–20 win against Fiji at Churchill Park, Lautoka in which he scored his first try for Tonga.

-At RWC 2011, his first World Cup outing was a starting place in Tonga's 25–20 loss to Canada, his second appearance came against Japan in which he scored Tonga's third try in a 31–18 group match. win.
+At RWC 2011, his first World Cup outing was a starting place in Tonga's 25–20 loss to Canada, his second appearance came against Japan in which he scored Tonga's third try in a 31–18 group match win.

 Fetu'u was called into the Tongan 2012 IRB Pacific Nations Cup squad, which was being hosted by Japan and Fiji in June 2012.
 He scored two tries in the first match of the 2013 IRB Pacific Nations Cup, in which Tonga beat Japan 27–17 on 25 May 2013.

 Vainikolo is currently the top try scorer for the Tongan national team.